Curriculum

 All middle school students at Emerson participate in a Theatre Arts rotation.
 This class develops confidence, creativity, speaking skills, physical and vocal capabilities, and improvisational skills.

 In addition to the rotation class, the Theatre Arts program offers two musical productions each year, including an outstanding musical and a play.
-More than one-third of middle school students choose to participate as actors, set designers and builders, and stagehands.

 Close